Draft opinion jolts Michigan, where abortion ban is on books

 Associated Press

 LANSING, Mich.
-(AP) — A draft opinion that suggests the U.S. Supreme Court could be poised to overturn the landmark Roe v.
+(AP) — A draft U.S. Supreme Court opinion that would overturn the landmark Roe v.
 Wade decision reverberated in political battleground Michigan, where a near-total abortion ban may take effect again after nearly 50 years and is unlikely to be changed by the Republican-led Legislature.

 There is increased attention in Michigan on the state courts, where Democratic Gov. Gretchen Whitmer and Planned Parenthood — anticipating the ruling — filed lawsuits less than a month ago seeking to invalidate the dormant 1931 law that remains on the books.
 The governor wants the Michigan Supreme Court to declare a constitutional right to abortion by recognizing the rights to privacy and bodily integrity.
 She argues the law is invalid under the due process and equal protection clauses of the state constitution.